nikonru/NiLang/README.md

 Int y = helpers.x
 ```
-Aliases for imports can be also useful for importing some code with similar names.
+Aliases for imports can be also useful for importing some
+code with similarly named entities.
 ```
 #src/main2.nil
 Domain main2